-- Nominations for Trustees received by USA Cycling no later than this date

-8/15 Balloting available through membership accounts for internet voting on the USA Cycling website.
-Hard copy ballots will also be mailed to members who request them - 9/15 Members to have completed online voting.
-Mailed or faxed ballots received by the Ballot Clerk no later than this date
+- Nominations for Trustees received by USA Cycling no later than this date Balloting available through membership accounts for internet voting on the USA Cycling website.
+Hard - 8/15 Members to have completed online voting.
+Mailed or faxed ballots received by the Ballot Clerk no later than this date request them

 This Rulebook is published by USA Cycling.
-It includes the USA Cycling Schedule of Fees, upgrading procedures for the USCF and NORBA, the racing regulations for road, track, cyclocross, and mountain biking, and selected bylaws and policies of the USCF, NORBA, and USA Cycling.
+It includes the upgrading procedures for road, track, cyclocross, and mountain biking, the racing regulations for road, track, cyclocross, and mountain biking, and selected bylaws and policies of USA Cycling.
 Copies may be downloaded from the USAC website at www.usacycling.org.

 Officials are sent a hard copy.
 Other members may request a hard copy by sending a self-addressed mailing label and note that says "rulebook" to the address below.